 The form without a center is more frequently used in China and is nearly only found in Tibet and Japan.
 If it aids in visualizing, it is prepared somewhat like pasta.
 First, an incense paste is created by combining powdered dried incense materials with a binding agent and a small amount of water.
 A sort of wood powder known as Nanmu in Chinese or Makko in Japanese is frequently used as the binding agent.
 The incense mixture is then shaped into a stick and left to dry.

-Similar to how essential oils or perfume ingredients are blended in specific formulations, the exact mixture of incense powder in each type of incense stick is meticulously chosen to produce a certain final aroma.
+Similar to how essential oils or perfume ingredients are blended in specific formulas, the actual blend of incense powder in each type of incense stick is carefully chosen to produce a specific final scent.